cagta/mojombo.github.io/_posts/2020-04-10-localhost-while-vpn-is-on.md

 ---
 layout: post
-title: access your virtual machine while connected to vpn?
+title: localhost while vpn is on?
 ---

 {{ page.title }}